 - 7.1.
 Yeda hereby grants the Licence to the Company, and the Company hereby accepts the Licence from Yeda, during the period, for the consideration and subject to the terms and conditions set out in this Agreement.
 For the removal of doubt, no licence is granted hereunder with regard to the Licensed Information and/or the Patents and/or any portion of any of the aforegoing, with respect to any exploitation or activities (including the activities referred to in clause 1.2.5 above) relating to any product or services, other than Products). - 7.2.
-For the removal of doubt, nothing contained in this Agreement shall prevent Yeda or the Institute from using the Licensed Information and the Patents for academic research or other scholarly purposes, or from applying for or receiving grants to finance such activities (provided that such grants do not prejudice the Licence granted to - [] Omitted pursuant to a confidential treatment request.
-The confidential portion has been filed separately with the Securities and Exchange Commission.

-the Company hereunder), or from transferring any materials created in the course of the performance of the Research financed by the Company in accordance with the provisions of this Agreement, to scientists at the Institute or to other scientists at other institutions for academic research purposes, provided that any such transfer of materials shall be in accordance with a material transfer agreement substantially in the form of the specimen agreement annexed hereto as Appendix F. For the avoidance of doubt, the materials transferable pursuant to this clause 7.2 shall not include any derivatives of the human acid-beta-glucosidase developed and produced by the Company.
+For the removal of doubt, nothing contained in this Agreement shall prevent Yeda or the Institute from using the Licensed Information and the Patents for academic research or other scholarly purposes, or from applying for or receiving grants to finance such activities (provided that such grants do not prejudice the Licence granted to the Company hereunder), or from transferring any materials created in the course of the performance of the Research financed by the Company in accordance with the provisions of this Agreement, to scientists at the Institute or to other scientists at other institutions for academic research purposes, provided that any such transfer of materials shall be in accordance with a material transfer agreement substantially in the form of the specimen agreement annexed hereto as Appendix F. For the avoidance of doubt, the materials transferable pursuant to this clause 7.2 shall not include any derivatives of the human acid-beta-glucosidase developed and produced by the Company.
 Should Yeda obtain rights to any invention or application deriving from such academic research in connection with the materials transferred under any such material transfer agreement, as contemplated by such agreement, Yeda shall immediately grant Protalix a licence (or sublicence, as the case may be) in respect of such rights upon the terms of the Licence, mutatis mutandis (subject to any restrictions upon the rights obtained by Yeda).

 - 7.3.1.
-The Licence shall remain in force in each of Israel and the United States of America, with respect to each Product (if not previously terminated in accordance with the provisions of this Agreement) until the later of: - 7.3.1.1. the date of expiry of the last of any Patent (including, for the removal of doubt, any patent application, as referred to in the definition of "Patents" in clause 1.2.11 above) in such country covering such Product to expire; and - 7.3.1.2. if there is any Licensed Information that is identifiable, secret and of value relating to such Product, the date of expiry of a period of []commencing on the date that FDA, EMEA marketing approval or equivalent approval is obtained in respect of such Product in such country, provided that and for so long as such Licensed Information remains secret and of value. - 7.3.2.
-The Licence shall remain in force in each country in the world (other than Israel and the United States of America) with respect to each Product (if not previously terminated in accordance with the provisions of this Agreement) until the later of: - [] Omitted pursuant to a confidential treatment request.
-The confidential portion has been filed separately with the Securities and Exchange Commission.
+The Licence shall remain in force in each of Israel and the United States of America, with respect to each Product (if not previously terminated in accordance with the provisions of this Agreement) until the later of: - 7.3.1.1. the date of expiry of the last of any Patent (including, for the removal of doubt, any patent application, as referred to in the definition of "Patents" in clause 1.2.11 above) in such country covering such Product to expire; and - 7.3.1.2. if there is any Licensed Information that is identifiable, secret and of value relating to such Product, the date of expiry of a period of [\\\]commencing on the date that FDA, EMEA marketing approval or equivalent approval is obtained in respect of such Product in such country, provided that and for so long as such Licensed Information remains secret and of value. - 7.3.2.
+The Licence shall remain in force in each country in the world (other than Israel and the United States of America) with respect to each Product (if not previously terminated in accordance with the provisions of this Agreement) until the later of: